Lewis-Hotchen/Ringed-City-Vault/The Ringed City - A Dark Souls Fan Setting/Setting Player Handbook/Characters/New Edges.md

 #### Dragon Veins
 *Requirements*: Seasoned, Focus d8+, Mind d6+
 Through some part of your own, or external forces, you have encountered an Ancient Cult, ones who are obsessed with transcending to “God-hood” by becoming a dragon.
-Through the exposure of their cursed knowledge, gain +2 to Arcana rolls when recalling information about Dragons.
+Through the exposure of their cursed knowledge, gain +2 to Arcana rolls when recalling information about [[Dragons And Wyverns]].
 As well as this, gain the ability to cast the spell {Comprehend Language}, allowing you to understand surface level thoughts and intents of dragons, or related species.
 The spellcasting roll for this is Focus.